CyVerse-learning-materials/foss-2020/getting_started/glossary.rst

 **S**

 - **SaaS:** `Software as a Service <https://en.wikipedia.org/wiki/Software_as_a_service>`_ web based platform for using software
+- **schema:** a metadata standard for labeling, tagging or coding for recording & cataloging information or structuring descriptive records. see `schema.org <https://schema.org/>`_
 - **scrum:** daily set of tasks and evalautions as part of a sprint.
 - **shell:** is a command line interface program that runs other programs (may be complex, technical programs or very simple programs such as making a directory).
 These simple, stand-alone programs are called commands
 - **Singularity:** a container software, used widely on HPC, created by `SyLabs <https://sylabs.io/>`_